 - Securities and Investment Services (SIS): Registers and supervises the issuance of securities of public companies, as well as merger and acquisition activities.
 Reports to the Executive Commissioner, Operations.

-- Registration and Exchanges (R&E): Responsible for the registration of all market operators and recognised securities exchanges.
+- Registration and Exchanges (R&E): Responsible for the registration of all market operators and recognized securities exchanges.
 In addition, the department supervises the activities of the securities exchanges and other trading platforms.
 Reports to the Executive Commissioner, Operations.

 - Investment Management (IM): Supervises unit trusts and venture capital activities, and reports to the Executive Commissioner, Operations.